 2.5 An identification of the exact effective date that the rates were designed for and the effective period of the rates.
 One way to appropriately make this identification would be to include a statement in the filing similar to the following:

-“These premium rates have been designed to apply to all small groups renewing in the third calendar quarter of 1992, and will remain in effect for twelve months for each renewal,”
+"These premium rates have been designed to apply to all small groups renewing in the third calendar quarter of 1992, and will remain in effect for twelve months for each renewal;"

-2.6 A description of the rating classifications that are part of the rating plan, including a demonstration of how the requirement that the premium for any given group should not deviate by more than twenty percent (20%) from the carriers approved community rate is being met.
+2.6 a description of the rating classifications that are part of the rating plan, including a demonstration of how the requirement that the premium for any given group should not deviate by more than twenty percent (20%) from the carrier's approved community rate is being met.

 Filings made after the initial approved filing should also identify what changes, if any, are made in the use of rating classification factors as compared to the last filing.
-Similarly, if no changes are proposed in the use of rating classification factors as compare to the last filing, this should also be noted.
+Similarly, if no changes are proposed in the use of rating classification factors as compared to the last filing, this should also be noted.
 The rating factors shall be applied in their entirety without exception or adjustment.

-Once the rating plan together with rating classifications has been approved, the carrier shall not selectively apply the rating factors: every approved rating factor contained in the rating plan shall be applied in respect to every small group without any adjustment unless such adjustment has been approved by the Commissioner.
+Once the rating plan together with rating classifications has been approved, the carrier shall not selectively apply the rating factors: every approved rating factor contained in the rating plan shall be applied in respect to every small group without any adjustment unless such adjustment has been approved by the Commissioner;

-2.7 A statement by a qualified actuary who is a member of the American Academy of Actuaries that the rates and proposed rating methodology meet the requirements of this section, that they are reasonable in relation to the benefits provided, and that they are neither excessive, deficient, nor unfairly discriminatory.
+2.7 a statement by a qualified actuary who is a member of the American Academy of Actuaries that the rates and proposed rating methodology meet the requirements of this section, that they are reasonable in relation to the benefits provided, and that they are neither excessive, deficient, nor unfairly discriminatory.

 D. UNDERWRITING STANDARDS FOR REGISTERED SMALL GROUP CARRIERS